 So, what I’m telling you is this:

 Women of my mother’s generation were not the pitiful characters they are made to appear.
-They faced obstacles, but pushed forward and made just as much progress as the current generation of women, perhaps more.
+They faced obstacles, but pushed forward and made just as much progress as the current generation of women, and probably more.

-On top of that, women of my mom’s era had options that are forbidden by the modern narrative.
-Under the narrative, seeking a husband and children – the number one choice of women from time immemorial – is excluded, demeaned and punished.
+On top of that, women of my mom’s era had options that are forbidden these days.
+By the modern dogma seeking a husband and children – the number one choice of women from time immemorial – is excluded, demeaned and punished.

 According to the narrative, Grandma and your want-a-family-now sister are not valid women.
-That’s not a way to move forward, it’s a way to setup an abusive clique.
+That’s not how you move forward, it’s how you create an abusive clique.

 The vast majority of housewives were not (and are not) doormats.
 Grandma’s generation brought women to where they are now, and trashing their memory is just another kind of abuse.

-The goal is clear: women should be unrestrained because of their sex.
-The modern narrative, however, cuts women off from their actual benefactors (like Grandma) and turns them against one another.
+It’s clear that women should be unrestrained because of their sex, but the modern narrative cuts women off from their actual benefactors (like Grandma) and turns them against one another.

 We can all do better.